standardnotes/electron-clear-data/README.md

 ## Usage

-* To delete the user data directory:
+* To delete the entire user data directory:

 ```javascript
 import { clearUserDataDirectory } from 'electron-clear-data';